 The rules around baguettes don’t just have to do with their ingredients and appearance.
 Like any iconic French food, they’re also associated with particular customs.
 Here are the most common:

-– Don’t expect a baguette (or any kind of bread, for that matter) served with meals in French restaurants.
 Unless the meal typically involves bread (sandwich, spreads, charcuterie, etc.), you can’t be sure.
-Some restaurants will give you a small basket with a few portions of baguette, while others (I’d say most) won’t.
+Some restaurants will give you a small basket with a few portions of baguette (or any kind of bread), while others (I’d say most) won’t.

 How to order a baguette in a French boulangerie